authelia/authelia/README.md

   [![Discord](https://img.shields.io/discord/707844280412012608?label=discord&logo=discord&style=flat-square&color=blue)](https://discord.authelia.com)
   [![Matrix](https://img.shields.io/matrix/authelia:matrix.org?label=matrix&logo=matrix&style=flat-square&color=blue)](https://riot.im/app/#/room/#authelia:matrix.org)

-**Authelia** is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion of reverse proxies like [nginx], [Traefik] or [HAProxy] to let them know whether queries should pass through.
-Unauthenticated users are redirected to Authelia Sign-in portal instead.
+**Authelia** is an open-source authentication and authorization server providing two-factor authentication and single sign-on (SSO) for your applications via a web portal.
+It acts as a companion for reverse proxies like [nginx], [Traefik] or [HAProxy] to let them know whether requests should either be allowed or redirected to Authelia's portal for authentication.

 Documentation is available at https://www.authelia.com/docs.

-The architecture is shown in the diagram below.
+The following is a simple diagram of the architecture:

 <p align="center" style="margin:50px">
   <img src="./docs/images/archi.png"/>